vviswaroop/aws_s3_custom_tool/README.md

 	pass the credentials and config
 3.Below are the 3 ways to execute the script

+NOTE: ignore the results formatted in the below instructions
 	a.
 List buckets:
 		python aws_s3_cli.py
 			Viswaroops-MacBook-Pro:aws_s3_custom_tool vadlamudi$ python aws_s3_cli.py \n